All Episodes

 So that's just a lie.

-And if we say, well, why did Robert Muller not stop, you know, when he had an insider, he had somebody inside of Putin's network in America involved in bribery and extortion and money laundering and kickbacks, why didn't Mueller stop or inform the differing agencies as it relates to the Cypheist deal in Uranium One?
+And if we say, well, why did Robert Mueller not stop, you know, when he had an insider, he had somebody inside of Putin's network in America involved in bribery and extortion and money laundering and kickbacks, why didn't Mueller stop or inform the differing agencies as it relates to the CFIS deal in Uranium One?

 Now, James Comey has been out there tweeting up a storm lately, lecturing the country about what is morally right and good and correct.

-And uh I see that you know Dan Bangino has fought back.
+And I see that, you know, Dan Bongino has fought back.

 He says he pretends the FBI should be free of political influence.